-When you believe an implied contract has been breached –that is, one party failed to perform—you can seek to recover the payment you are owed by using the same methods you would use if you had a written contract.
+When you believe an implied contract has been breached—that is, one party failed to perform—you can seek to recover the payment you're owed by using the same methods you'd use if you had a written contract.
 You can use a mediator, participate in binding arbitration, or file a lawsuit.

 In the dog walker example above, which involves an implied-in-fact contract, a mediator, arbitrator, or judge might consider these points:

-When you are providing goods or services in exchange for payment, it's always best to have a written contract that spells out the responsibilities of each party to the agreement, in case misunderstandings arise later.
+When you're providing goods or services in exchange for payment, it's always best to have a written contract that spells out the responsibilities of each party to the agreement, in case misunderstandings arise later.
 Some contracts, however, must always be put in writing if the parties expect to have a court uphold them.
-States use laws, known as statute of frauds, to define when contracts must be written, and these laws vary by state.
+States use laws, known as "statutes of frauds," to define when contracts must be written, and these laws vary by state.
 In general, written contracts are required for:

 For more, see our article on when contracts must be in writing under the UCC.